lpil/lpil/_posts/2014-08-05-i-made-a-site.markdown

 ---

 **Update:** This post is no longer an accurate description of this site.
-Since making it I've migrated to the [middleman](middleman) static site compiler, switched from coffeescript to vanilla Javascript, and completely dropped any CSS framework.
+Since making it I've migrated to the [middleman][middleman] static site compiler, switched from coffeescript to vanilla Javascript, and completely dropped any CSS framework.